Theses and Dissertations Frequently Asked Questions

 - The Pre-defense form to the Graduate School as a hard copy with signatures.

-- A draft of your dissertation, thesis, or report to Canvas.
+- A complete defense draft of your dissertation, thesis, or report needs to be submitted to both:

 Why are you requiring a draft of my thesis or dissertation when I schedule my oral defense?